 Not all research data outputs can be openly shared.
 The two most significant considerations when determining whether a research dataset can be made available on an open data basis are:

-Research data outputs can be shared under a variety of access models.
-Datasets can be made openly available for all users via the internet; can be subject to registration prior to access and use; can be subject to user contracts (sometimes requiring a project plan); can be embargoed for a defined period (or indefinitely); can be restricted to on-site access and use; or can be subject to an access request directly to the data owner(s) for case-by-case access authorisation.
+Research data outputs can be preserved under a variety of access terms and conditions.
+Access status may change over time.
+Data can be made openly available for all users via the internet; data can be subject to pre-access registration terms; data can be subject to user contract (sometimes requiring a project proposal); data can be embargoed for a defined period (or indefinitely) and data can be restricted to on-site access and use.
 Data can also be reposited solely for preservation purposes (dark archive).
-Access status can change over time.

-8. QUALITATIVE DATA IN HUMANITIES AND SOCIAL SCIENCES
+7. QUALITATIVE DATA IN HUMANITIES AND SOCIAL SCIENCES: ACCESS AND USE

-Examples of qualitative data include; audio and video recordings; survey diaries and archival material; field notes; free-text answers to surveys; images; minable text and transcripts of interviews.
-The definition of ‘data’ varies across academic disciplines – especially when there is a mix of qualitative and quantitative methods.
-It is important that project data management planning be located in the culture of the discipline in which the research is undertaken.
-See, for example, this EUI SPS directory and the 2016 Humanities at Scale project report State of the Art Report on Open Access Publishing of Research Data in the Humanities (Stefan Buddenbohm et al).
+This section treats access to, and use of, qualitative data in the humanities and social sciences.
+Examples of qualitative data include; minable text, transcripts of interviews; images; audio and video recordings; survey diaries; archival material; field notes; and free-text answers to surveys.
+The definition of ‘data’ varies across academic disciplines – especially where there is a mix of qualitative and quantitative methods.
+It is important that project data planning be located in the culture of the discipline in which the research is undertaken.
+See, for example, the EUI SPS Methods Directory.
 Non-numerical data is subject to most of the same terms and conditions of access, and use, that apply to quantitative data.
-Many research projects incorporate a mix of both qualitative and quantitative approaches, and in many research projects qualitative data can be processed and expressed numerically.
+Research projects can incorporate a mix of both qualitative and quantitative approaches, and in many cases qualitative data can be processed and expressed numerically.

 Access and terms and conditions of use: qualitative data